memoQ editor

 Click Tracked changes

 to view changes made in your review and decide which changes you want to see - all of them, made only by you, or the final ones.
 To activate this feature, click Turn on track changes toggle.
-You can find this option under the Tools tab as well.
+You can find this option under the Tools section as well.

 This option has to be activated by the PM when they’re configuring all the settings for the project.